Terje Hauge: Career

 Hauge has also refereed in the 2002 World Cup, Euro 2000 (4th referee), Euro 2004 and the 1996 and 2003 Norwegian cup finals.
 He also refereed the UEFA Super Cup match between FC Porto and Valencia CF at the Stade Louis II in Monaco on 27 August 2004.

 Hauge was not selected to referee at the Euro 2008 tournament however, his fellow countryman and colleague Tom Henning Øvrebø given the honor instead.
 This marked the first time Øvrebø was selected over Hauge to referee at a major tournament.

-He also refereed the 2005 Ukrainian Cup Final.
+He also refereed the 2005 Ukrainian Cup Final and the 2005 FIFA World Youth Championship final in the Netherlands.

 In a UEFA Champions League tie between Chelsea and Barcelona, Hauge sent off Chelsea defender Asier del Horno for a challenge on Barcelona's Lionel Messi, and Chelsea eventually slipped to a 2-1 defeat.
 After the match Hauge received death threats from Chelsea fans, but stood by his decision.

 On 17 May 2006, Terje Hauge became the first Norwegian referee to referee in a UEFA Champions League Final.
 He took charge of the match between Arsenal and Barcelona at the Stade de France in Paris.
 During the match, he created history when he showed a red card to goalkeeper Jens Lehmann of Arsenal, making Lehmann the first player ever to be sent off in a Champions League Final.
 Hauge later regretted the decision, saying that he should have allowed the goal that Ludovic Giuly had scored moments earlier.